 Tiramisu is an amazing classic Italian dessert.
 It is made with layers of espresso dipped Ladyfingers cookies, smooth mascarpone cream whipped with a hint of Amaretto and dusted with cocoa powder.
 This recipe uses raw eggs but they are cooked to safe temperature.

 Tiramisu is a special dessert for me.
 I tried it for the first time when I moved to the states.
 This was one of the best desserts on the menu of our family restaurant.
 My mom was always the one to make the desserts and she insisted that I try her Tiramisu first.
 I Loved it at first bite!

 I watched her make Tiramisu for years but was always intimidated to make it myself.
 The finished product always looked like it took forever to make.
 Boy, was I wrong.
 This dessert is super easy to make and takes about 30 minutes.
 The longest part is letting it set in the refrigerator for a few hours.

 If you have an immersion blender, then you won’t have to break out your hand mixer or stand-up mixer and it will be that much easier.
-You can use the whisk attachment for whipped cream, for beating the eggs and beating in mascarpone cheese.
+You can use the whisk attachment for whipped cream, beating the eggs, and beating in mascarpone cheese for the mascarpone filling.